pranigopu/computerVision/videoProcessing/README.md

 # Resources
 - [_Video Data Processing with Python and OpenCV_ by Rob Mulla](https://www.youtube.com/watch?v=AxIc-vGaHQ0)

-# Key packages used
-## `ffmpeg`
+# Packages useful for video processing
+## `ffmpeg-python` (imported as `ffmpeg`)
-FFmpeg (Fast Forward Moving Picture Experts Group) is a free and open source software project containing a suite of libraries and programs for handling multimedia files and streams, including video and audio. `ffmpeg` in Python is a [Python binding](https://github.com/pranigopu/computerVision/definitions#language-binding) for FFmpeg, and provides both [synchronous and asynchronous APIs](https://github.com/pranigopu/computerVision/definitions#api).
+FFmpeg (Fast Forward Moving Picture Experts Group) is a free and open source software project containing a suite of libraries and programs for handling multimedia files and streams, including video and audio. `ffmpeg-python` in Python is a [Python binding](https://github.com/pranigopu/computerVision/definitions#language-binding) for FFmpeg.
+Note that `python-ffmpeg` (also imported as `ffmpeg`) is another Python binding for FFmpeg.
+Both bindings provide [synchronous and asynchronous APIs](https://github.com/pranigopu/computerVision/definitions#api).
+To install `ffmpeg-python`, enter `pip install ffmpeg-python` in the terminal/command prompt.

+**NOTE**: _Installing both_ `ffmpeg-python` _and_ `python-ffmpeg` _is ill-advised since both are identified during imports as_ `ffmpeg` _(which means you would be using only the first Python binding installed).
+If you have one installed but want to switch to another, uninstall the one you currently have first._

 > **References**:
 >